 The next step, however, is problematic.
 The next step is to show that the Feistel network, when instantiated with a truly random function, becomes indistinguishable from a truly random permutation.
-Unfortunately, as with the GGM security proof above, the proof in the classical setting strongly relies on the fact that the adversary only ever gets to see a polynomial number of points, and completely breaks down if the adversary gets to ``see'' all exponentially many points.
-While it is entirely possible that Feistel networks \emph{are} indisitnguishable from random permutation under quantum queries, no quantum security proof for Feistel networks is known, and any result along these lines would likely require a substantial reworking on Luby and Rackoff's analysis. \end{itemize}
+Unfortunately, as with the GGM security proof above, the proof in the classical setting crucially relies on the fact that the adversary only ever gets to see a polynomial number of points, and completely breaks down if the adversary gets to ``see'' all exponentially many points.
+As shown by Kuwakado and Morii~\cite{KuwMor10}, the 3-round Feistel network is insecure under quantum queries to only the forward directly, despite 3-rounds being sufficient for classical forward queries.
+It is entirely possible that with more rounds Feistel networks become indisitnguishable from random permutation under quantum queries, but no quantum security proof for Feistel networks is known\footnote{See Related Works below in Section~\ref{sec:related}.}, and any result along these lines would likely require a substantial reworking of Luby and Rackoff's analysis. \end{itemize}